RMHolsen/audrey_three_beta/projectnotes.md

 ## BUG HUNT
 -- why the goddamn hell am I getting a leading "" in the topic_ids array when I make or edit a list?
 Does it have something to do with the way I used a collection_check_boxes object instead?
 What the fuck is going onnnnnn.
 -- confirmation message for project delete method isn't working. keep googling.
+-- ERUBI BUG: So basically I thought I had merged the clean omniauth branch that was working into main, and for the most part I had.
+BUT I hadn't specified a version of Rails in the Gemfile, specifically the one I'd built everything off of, so it was going with the most up-to-date version of Ruby/Rails.
+This wasn't obvious from the error message but when I ran a Rails server it kicked up some compatibility errors and the clue was in the fact that it was looking for versions compatible with Ruby 6.0.whatever.
+Deleted an extra omniauth gem call in the Gemfile, specified the version of Ruby, Fanny's your aunt and Bob's your uncle.

 ## ROUTES
 So I don't have to keep doing rails routes rails routes rails routes